ashpande/glibc-cov/README.md

 # glibc-cov
-Repository to store the work of Glibc-coverage project for ELISA under communitybridge.
+Repository to store the work of Glibc-coverage project for ELISA under LFX.
+Link to talk at #6 ELISA workshop: https://youtu.be/Wppa9MTNzvo

+Link to Linux Foundation Mentee Profile: https://mentorship.lfx.linuxfoundation.org/mentee/5f570491-9268-4250-a64d-9b5d386444e2

 ISO 26262, requires the measurement of structural coverage (=code coverage) and explains the importance of this method for the development of safety-related SW.